 If an Austin ISD student leaves the district and then returns to the district, GT status will be reinstated.
 The parent/guardian of the student must contact Advanced Academics at 512-414-0139 to verify the student is eligible to participate in the district GT program.
 Additional documentation may be required.

-Enrolling in Austin ISD from out-of-district
+Requesting GT Status in Austin ISD from out-of-district

 Placement in the Austin ISD GT program is not automatic for students identified as GT outside of Austin ISD.
 Students must be enrolled in Austin ISD before the following can be completed: